lawrenceyoon/Portfolio/README.md

 Made using HTML, CSS, and jQuery

-My responsive portfolio was made to showcase HTML, CSS & jQuery skills without using any frameworks and making a site responsive using only a simple grid system (http://www.responsivegridsystem.com/).
+My responsive portfolio was made purely with HTML, CSS, and JS.
+Nothing else except a CSS reset (Meyers reset) was used.

-Please feel free to check out my other demo portfolio as well, using Jekyll (a static HTML site generator) and Bootstrap 4 as a framework.
-No themes were used, the demo was built purely from sratch.
-Both were made to show that I understand the underlying core concepts of HTML, CSS, and JS and can incorporate a framework if needed.
+Any emails is sent through FormSpree.